jlangch/venice/doc/readme/ipc.md

 ### Send / Receive

-Send a message and receive a response
+Send a message from a client to a server and receive a response

+**synchronous send / receive**

 ```clojure
 (do